courselabs/kubernetes/labs/persistentvolumes/README.md

 kubectl describe pod -l app=pi-proxy,storage=local
 ```

 Now the Pod is scheduled - but there's another error...
-Let's fix it in the lab :)
+That's one for you to think about (what you did in the lab will have helped) :)

-## Lab

-You'll need to get access to your node, so you can create the path the PV is trying to use.

-`mkdir -p /volumes/pi-proxy` will do it, but the hard part is getting a connection to the server.

-Most Kubernetes deployments don't give you remote access to the nodes.
-You can't use `ssh`, so you'll need to think of another way which only needs `kubectl`.

-> Stuck?
-Try [hints](hints.md) or check the [solution](solution.md).
+</details><br/>

+___

 ## Cleanup

-When you're done **after you've tried the lab**, you can remove all the objects:

 ```
-kubectl delete all,cm,pvc,pv -l co.courselabs.k8s=persistentvolumes
+kubectl delete all,cm,pvc,pv -l k8sfun.courselabs.co=persistentvolumes
 ```